Philip M. Morse: Biography

 Morse graduated from the Case School of Applied Science in 1926 with a B.S. in physics.
 He earned his Ph.D. in physics from Princeton University in 1929.
-In 1930, he was granted an International Fellowship, which he used to do postgraduate study and research at the Ludwig Maximilian University of Munich under Arnold Sommerfeld during the winter of 1930 to the spring of 1931.
+The same year (April 1929), he married Annabelle Hopkins.
+The couple had two children named Conrad Philip and Annabella.
+In 1930, he was granted an International Fellowship, which he used to do postgraduate study and research at the Ludwig-Maximilians-Universität München under Arnold Sommerfeld during the winter of 1930 to the spring of 1931.

 From the spring through the summer of 1931, he was at Cambridge University.
+During this time, he collaborated with Ernst Stueckelberg on collision processes, and with William Allis wrote a seminal paper on the scattering of slow elections.
 Upon return to the United States, he joined the faculty of MIT.
+There, he became the director of the Operations Research Center and began to shine in the field of operations research.
+Some notable achievements include lecturing about the topic across various nations and collaborating on projects of the non-military Organization for Economic Cooperation and Development (OECD).

-In 1949 he was named the first research director of the Weapons Systems Evaluation Group (WSEG), an organization founded to conduct studies for the Joint Chiefs of Staff, where he served a year and a half before returning to MIT in the summer of 1950.
-In 1956 he launched MIT’s operations research center, directing it until 1968, and awarding the first Ph.D. in operations research in the U.S. to John Little.
+In 1949, he was named the first research director of the Weapons Systems Evaluation Group (WSEG), an organization founded to conduct studies for the Joint Chiefs of Staff, where he served a year and a half before returning to MIT in the summer of 1950.
+In 1956, he launched MIT’s operations research center, directing it until his retirement from MIT in 1968, and awarding the first Ph.D. in operations research in the U.S. to John Little.

 He was a member of a National Research Council committee dedicated to bringing OR into civilian life, and was a prime mover behind the creation of the Operations Research Society of America (ORSA) in 1952.
 He served as president of the American Physical Society, president of the Acoustical Society of America (ASA), and board chair of the American Institute of Physics.

 In 1946, he was a recipient of the Medal for Merit from the U.S. President for his work during the war.
 In 1973 the ASA awarded him the Gold Medal, its highest award, for his work on vibration.